mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 **Sales Performance Analysis**

-Analyse sales trends over time to identify peak periods and seasonal patterns for strategic planning.
+- Analyse sales trends over time to identify peak periods and seasonal patterns for strategic planning.

 **Identifying High Value Customers**

-Segment customers to identify high value and high potential groups, enabling targeted marketing and personalised engagement strategies.
+- Segment customers to identify high value and high potential groups, enabling targeted marketing and personalised engagement strategies.

 **Enhancing Customer Retention**

-Identify repeat customers and analyse their purchase behaviors—such as purchase frequency and average transaction value to improve loyalty programs.
+- Identify repeat customers and analyse their purchase behaviors—such as purchase frequency and average transaction value to improve loyalty programs.

 **Product Performance**

-Determine top selling products and product categories, and evaluate inventory turnover to optimise stock management.
+- Determine top selling products and product categories, and evaluate inventory turnover to optimise stock management.

 **Geographical Insights**

-Examine sales performance by country or region to target marketing efforts and expand in high potential markets.
+- Examine sales performance by country or region to target marketing efforts and expand in high potential markets.

 **Inventory Management**

-Leverage sales data to make informed inventory decisions prioritising products to stock and identifying slow moving items for discontinuation.
+- Leverage sales data to make informed inventory decisions prioritising products to stock and identifying slow moving items for discontinuation.

 ## Hypothesis and how to validate?

 Hypothesis 1 - Customers in the United Kingdom spend more than those not in the United Kingdom per transaction

 - Using a boxplot is effective because it provides a clear visual comparison of distribution, central tendency, and variability between the two groups.

 Hypothesis 2 - Average sales are the same on weekdays and weekends.

 - Using a bar chart is effective because it provides a simple and direct visual comparison of group means, which is exactly what the hypothesis is testing.

 Hypothesis 3 - Seasonal spend - Holiday (Black Friday and Christmas) months have a different average transaction value.

 - Using a bar chart to is a great choice because it clearly summarizes and compares average transaction values across categories.

-Validation for these hypotheses listed above will be demonstrated using various visualisations and commentary within the data visualisations Jupyter Notebook.
-Commentary will include, key insights, conclusions, recommendations and improvements, and ethical and societal considerations.

 To validate the hypothesis, a ttest will be used to obtain the P Value.
 This will help understand whether they are true or false.

+Additionally, validation for these hypotheses will include visualisations and commentary within the data visualisations Jupyter Notebook.
+Commentary will include, key insights, conclusions, recommendations and improvements, and ethical and societal considerations.

 ## Project Plan
 1. Data Collection